Digital storytelling: Introduction

-Development and pioneers
+Development

-The broad definition has been used by many artists and producers to link what they do with traditions of oral storytelling and often to distinguish their work from slick or commercial projects by focusing on authorship and humanistic or emotionally provocative content.
-Digital Storytelling has been used by Ken Burns, in the documentary The Civil War, cited as one of the first models of this genre.
+Digital storytelling has been used by Ken Burns, in the documentary The Civil War, cited as one of the first models of this genre.
 In his documentary, Burns used first-person accounts that served to reveal the heart and emotions of this tragic event in American history, as well as narration, archival images, modern cinematography, and music (Sylvester & Greenidge, 2009).
-Some of the other artists who have described themselves as digital storytellers are the late Dana Atchley, his collaborator Joe Lambert, Abbe Don, Brenda Laurel, and Pedro Meyer.

-The "short narrated films" definition of digital storytelling comes from a production workshop by Dana Atchley at the American Film Institute in 1993 that was adapted and refined by Joe Lambert in the mid-1990s into a method of training promoted by the San Francisco Bay Area-based StoryCenter (formerly the Center for Digital Storytelling).
+The "short narrated films" definition of digital storytelling comes from a production workshop by Dana Atchley at the American Film Institute in 1993 that was used for training by the San Francisco Bay Area-based StoryCenter (formerly the Center for Digital Storytelling).